MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Computational budget estimation

 In this section, we present the predicted errors of {\mfbox} obtained from our MCMC analysis.
 We explore the impact of different {\mfbox} designs on error predictions.
 Finally, we discuss the choices of the optimal number of simulations for {\mfbox} based on the analysis presented in Section~\ref{subsec:optimal_design}.

 We illustrate the predicted emulation errors in Fig~\ref{fig:budget_all_test_errors}, categorized by {\mfbox} models with varying LF and HF points.
-The predictions align with the overall trend of the data, except at the lower end, where the limited availability of LF training points leads to suboptimal training performance.
+The predictions align with the overall trend of the data, except when $n_\mathrm{LF}$ is low, where the limited availability of LF training points leads to suboptimal training performance.

 Fig~\ref{fig:budget_inferred_LR_error} and Fig~\ref{fig:budget_inferred_HR_error} depict the predicted relative errors as a function of LF and HF points, respectively.
 Both figures exhibit a power-law trend characterized by a negative spectral index, indicating that the error decreases as the number of training points increases.
 For example, in Fig~\ref{fig:budget_inferred_LR_error}, the \xyemulator{$X$}{3} emulators ($X \in \{12, 18, 24, 30, 36, 42, 48, 54, 60\}$) follow this trend concerning the number of LF points, suggesting that achieving further accuracy improvements becomes challenging once a sufficient number of LF points are used.
 How much the error can be reduced by increasing the number of LF points is also influenced by the correlation between LF and HF simulations, which is controlled by the $\rho$ parameter.
 A higher value of $\rho$ indicates that LF points can more effectively reduce the error.